 Moving Forward Together: People, Power, and Justice

-Call for Ideas Open Now!
-Deadline is Monday, June 17th
+Call for Ideas Deadline Extended!
+Deadline is Thursday, June 20th

 As we gather for FCCP’s 2019 Convening, with critical questions facing our democracy, a powerful upswell of organizing and engagement has helped reshape what appears possible for 2020 and beyond.
 FCCP members and our extended philanthropic network stand at an inflection point: 2020 will mark a year of national elections and the decennial census, continued assaults against the rule of law, and critical policy battles being fought at state and national levels.
 Impacts from the year ahead will chart a new course for the country and fundamentally redefine who counts and has agency to shape the political agenda.